banner background

 BERNARDI, MARK THOMAS, M.D.
 (A 168873), Las Vegas, NV

 No admissions but charged with unprofessional conduct and dishonest or corrupt acts for knowingly omitting a material fact on his licensing application.
 Physician must complete an ethics course.
 Public Reprimand.
 May 29, 2020.
-Link no longer valid View the decision and the order for BERNARDI, MARK THOMAS, M.D.
+View the decision and the order for BERNARDI, MARK THOMAS, M.D.
 (A 168873) on the Board's website.

 BIETZ, DUANE S. (G 15897), Portland, OR